Jess Tjeerdsma: Life and career

 Jess Tjeerdsma was born near Running Water, South Dakota, on July 25, 1907.
-He is a graduate of Southern State College.
-On June 15, 1928, he married Johanna Odens; together, they had 7 children.
-According to a 1976 biography published in The Daily Republic, Tjeerdsma taught at a rural school for three years and was a farmer for 22 years.
+He graduated from Southern State College.
+On June 15, 1928, he married Johanna Odens; together, they had seven children.
+Tjeerdsma taught at a rural school for three years and was a farmer for 22 years.

 Circa 1955, Tjeerdsma became the register of deeds for Bon Homme County.
 In 1959, he announced his campaign for the Republican Party nomination for county treasurer of Bon Homme County.
 He defeated his Democratic Party opponent Steven Schneider; Tjeerdsma received 2,390 votes compared to Schneider's 1,570 votes.
 According to the South Dakota Legislative Manual, Tjeerdsma served in the position of county treasurer for 14 years.
 Tjeerdsma was selected to the pulpit supply committee of the Emmanuel Reformed Church in Springfield in January 1967.
 In April that year Tjeerdsma was elected as vice president of the St. Michael's Hospital lay advisory board.
 Two years after in October 1969, he was selected as chairman of the board.

 In 1974, Tjeerdsma was elected to the South Dakota Senate, representing its 16th district.
+He was sworn in, alongside the rest of the legislature, on January 7, 1975.
 In February 1975, Tjeerdsma introduced a bill—alongside Arlo Leddy, Charles Flyte, Billie Sutton, and Harold Anderson—that proposed a 6.5% corporate income tax within South Dakota.
-The tax money would be used to "replace revenue lost to local governments by an accompanying repeal of property taxes on cattle, sheep and hogs."
+The tax money would have been used to recuperate lost revenue from eliminating property taxes on livestock.
 The bill was one of three corporate income tax bills introduced in the 50th session of the South Dakota Legislature.
 The measure was first proposed by Richard Kneip, the governor of South Dakota.
 The measure was later amended by House Majority Leader Walter Dale Miller, who proposed decreasing the 6.5% corporate income tax to just 3% and adding a 1.5% tax on federal taxable income from individuals.
 The House voted against the bill 42–26 on March 14.
 A similar bill which proposed a 4% corporate income tax narrowly passed the House in a 37–33 vote earlier on March 12.
 Tjeerdsma and James Dunn, a fellow Republican, broke party lines by voting to discuss the bill; most Republicans were in opposition against the bill, calling it "discriminatory".
-In December 1975, Tjeerdsma and representatives Robert Lyons and Lyle Mensch sponsored a bill that would allow Charles Mix County to receive $56,800 in state funds to pay the expenses of prosecutions resulting from a takeover of a pork plant near Wagner on May 2; the takeover resulted in seven people being charged.
+In December 1975, Tjeerdsma and representatives Robert Lyons and Lyle Mensch sponsored a bill that would allow Charles Mix County to receive $56,800 in state funds to cover the costs of prosecutions stemming from the May 2 takeover of a Wagner pork plant; the takeover resulted in seven people being charged.